 Getting Ready To Abseil

 - If using double-rope technique (DRT), thread the rope through the maillon, tape, or ring to the halfway point.
 As you become more advanced, you may start using single-rope techniques (SRT) and rescue techniques, such as the munter hitch, which allows you to lower a stranded abseiler, if needed.
-The techniques used will depend on you experience, preference and the environment.
+The techniques used will depend on your experience, preference and environment.
 Some people prefer to use a blocker on one side of the anchor and abseil on the single rope on the other side for a smoother descent than using DRT.
 The most common type of device is a figure-8 style.

 - Tie stopper knots in both ends of your rope, coil your rope, and throw it down.

-Sometimes it's best not to tie stopper knots and to abseil off the end of your rope than to get stuck – whether it's a stuck rappel device, trouble in a pool of water with strong flow, or having to trend water to get off rope.
+Sometimes, it's best not to tie stopper knots and to abseil off the end of your rope once in the water than to get stuck - whether it's a stuck rappel device, trouble in a pool of water with strong flow, or having to trend water to get off the rope.
 If the ends are just above or in a pool and visible from the top, you can leave them off.

 - Before taking off your safety and abseiling, always recheck your anchor and device setup.
 Do a mini-test rappel while still on safety.
 There is no room for complacency; even if other people have gone down before you, things can change.
 If some of the webbing/tube-tape at the anchor looks worn or tired, add your own and tie a water/tape-knot.
 As you're abseiling, feel and visually inspect the rope as you descend, especially where there are edges and abrasion occurring.